cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 _Chaos engineering, a technique that works well for the upper-right quadarant, is commonly used for identifying issues across all quadrants._

+Chaos engineering is the hammer and all four quadrants look like nails.
+It works because is operates at such a low, fundamental level.
+While it is sufficient, it is not stricly necessary for identifying all resilience issues.

 Consider the case where service A takes a dependency on Service B.  If A fails to handle the unavailability of B, or does not handle its failure properly, we should detect that locally.
 That lives in the lower-right quadrant.
 However, if upon experiencing a failure of Service B, Service A invokes a more expensive code path that, under load, crashes because of incorrect service provisioning or resource exhaustion, that's the upper-right.
 Therefore, you should identify these problems using a tiered approach: first, identify the lower-right issues locally, during development, and then identify the upper-right issues once deployed into the cloud environment.

 ## Takeaways